OCA/social/mail_digest/README.rst

 Behavior
 --------

-When a partner with digest mode on is notified with a message of type email or an email all the messages are collected inside a `mail.digest` container.
+When a partner with digest mode on is notified with a message or an email all the messages are collected inside a `mail.digest` container.

 A daily cron and a weekly cron will take care of creating a single email per each digest,